You are currently viewing Cliffs of Moher App Helps Visitors Explore Popular Attraction

 A perfect view of the cliffs.
 Photo: Tourism Ireland.

-The newly launched app includes an audio-guided tour, with tracks from local guides as well as information about the cliffs, links to maps, and other information that is sure to make your trip to the County Clare and Wild Atlantic Way region a memorable one.
+The app, which is available on Apple and Android devices, includes an audio-guided tour, with tracks from local guides as well as information about the cliffs, links to maps, and other information that is sure to make your trip to the County Clare and Wild Atlantic Way region a memorable one.

 Free WiFi is available throughout the nearby visitor center building and viewing platforms, which will make it easier to access the app.